mathdroid/crop-github-images-cli/README.md

 ## Issue

-Right now, images MUST be 727x561 px (you can use resizer or cropper before using the CLI)
+Right now, images MUST have width of EXACTLY 727px, and minimum height of 513px.
+You can use resizer or cropper before using the CLI.
+Image will be cropped from the top left.

 ## How to pin them in Github